tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 A network slice can span multiple technologies and multiple administrative domains.
-Depending on the network slice consumer's requirements, a network slice can be isolated from other network slices in terms of data, control or management planes.
+Depending on the network slice consumer's requirements, a network slice can be differentiated from other network slices in terms of data, control or management planes.

 The consumer of a network slice expresses their intent